Super Bowl IV: Fourth quarter

 The Vikings were demoralized after the game-breaking touchdown and the Chiefs' defense continued to shut them down in the fourth quarter, forcing three interceptions on three Minnesota possessions to clinch the 23–7 victory.
 The defeat was total for the Vikings, as even Kapp had to be helped off the field in the fourth quarter after getting strip-sacked by Chiefs defensive end Aaron Brown.
 Gary Cuozzo filled in for Kapp for the rest of the game.
 Fittingly, the Vikings' final play was an interception Cuozzo threw to cornerback Emmitt Thomas.

 Kansas City running back and future University of Southern California Athletic Director Mike Garrett, the 1965 Heisman Trophy recipient, was the top rusher of the game, recording 11 carries for 39 yards and a touchdown.
 He also caught two passes for 25 yards and returned a kickoff for 18 yards.
 Taylor was the Chiefs' leading receiver with six catches for 81 yards and a touchdown.
 Kapp finished the game with 16 of 25 completions for 183 yards, with two costly interceptions.
 Henderson was the top receiver of the game with seven catches for 111 yards.
 The Chiefs defense completely shut down Minnesota's vaunted rushing attack.
 In the NFL championship game, Osborn had rushed for 108 yards while Kapp rushed for 57.
 In Super Bowl IV, however, the two rushed for a combined total of 24 yards.
 In addition, Kansas City's secondary held Minnesota All Pro receiver Gene Washington to one reception for 9 yards.

 Referring to the Vikings' three interceptions, three fumbles, and six penalties, Kassulke said, "We made more mental mistakes in one game than we did in one season."
 Kapp never played again for the Vikings, as he played out the option of his contract and signed with the Boston Patriots for the 1970 season.
+The Super Bowl parade in Kansas City the day after the game saw a crowd of over 150,000 greet the team (with the exception of a few players who focused their attention on the impending AFL All-Star Game) downtown; fifty years later, a handful of players from the Super Bowl IV team attended the parade for the Super Bowl LIV champion Chiefs.

 Kansas City is, As of 2024, the only team in the Super Bowl era to win the title without allowing as much as 10 points in any postseason game.